 Some definitions as used by X-Ways...

 Perpetual license: Permanent license, which means the license never expires and never has to be renewed.
 The customer is entitled to use the licensed software indefinitely, as long as technically possible.
 What is limited is just the period during which you have access to updates (if that is included in the license at all).

-Temporary/annual/non-perpetual license: A license that allows to use the software for a limited time only (e.g. for 1 or 2 years).
+Non-perpetual license: A license that allows to use the software for a limited time only (e.g. for 1 or 2 years).
 Also called a “subscription” elsewhere.
 Our non-perpetual licenses do not automatically renew.
-Includes access to updates for the same period as the license is valid.
-Cannot be converted to a perpetual license.
-If you buy a license for 2 years in advance instead of just 1 year, you save money because another annual license or a renewal for 1 year will be more expensive if bought 1 year later.
+Access to updates is included for the same period as licenses are valid.
+Cannot be converted to perpetual licenses.
+If you buy a license for 2 years in advance instead of just 1 year, you save money because another annual license or a renewal for 1 year will likely be more expensive if bought 1 year later.
 The validity period of these licenses starts immediately when your order is processed.
-Non-perpetual licenses cannot be converted to perpetual licenses.

 Access to updates: New versions